The European man is the Neanderthal man, the Neanderthal man is the European man!

 Some cave paintings from the Chauvet Cave:

 These paintings were made to create a three-dimensional movement when seen in the light of a torch.
-The Chauvet Cave was also the lace where took place an European initiation ritual of the utmost importance.
+The Chauvet Cave was also the place where took place an European initiation ritual of the utmost importance.

 The Chauvet Cave today is closed to the public but only one year ago a 1:1 replica has been created.
 What I desire to suggest you is to watch the beautiful documentary/film made by Werner Herzog and shot inside the real cave: